Dog Hanging Head Down – [What Should I Do?]

 1. Give Some Initial Treatment

-First, you have to remove the collar of your dog.
+First, You have to remove your dog’s collar.
 As the pain will most probably be in the neck, the dog will feel relieved if you do so.

 Remember, this is only to provide relief from arthritis.
 If you can’t afford a vet or in emergencies, you can buy pain relief medicines to relieve your dog’s pain.
 It will save the dog from extreme pain for some time.